sj1999-BIT/tp/docs/DeveloperGuide.md

     * 2a2.
 User indicates the error message has been read.<br>
       Use case resumes at step 1.

+**Use case: Executes a shortcut**

+**Guarantees:**
+* Shortcut will only be executed if shortcut exists and command is valid.

+**MSS**

+1. User calls a shortcut
+2. Command String attached to the shortcut keyword is called
+3. System runs the command attached at the user story of that command will run <br>
+Use case ends.

+**Extensions**
+* 1a.
+Shortcut keyword used does not exist
+    * 1a1.
+System shows an error message.
+      Use case resumes at step 1.
+* 3a.
+Shortcut command string is an invalid command
+    * 3a1.
+System shows an error message.
+      Use case resumes at step 1.
+* 3b.
+Running the command result in error
+    * 3b1.
+System shows the error message of the command Use case resumes at step 1.
 *{More to be added}*

 ### Non-Functional Requirements